Please review our list of external resources available to you: https://www.dawsoncollege.qc.ca/counselling/mental-health-resources/

-The Counseling Center at the University of Illinois, Urbana-Champaign has a number of excellent online brochures that are worth browsing.
+The Counseling Center at the University of Illinois has online brochures that are worth browsing:

 The National Institute on Drug Abuse is an American site with a comprehensive listing of commonly abused drugs, prevention, treatment, etc.

 The Volunteer Bureau of Montreal has all the information you need for volunteering your time and energy at local organizations that are looking for help.